2016 United States House of Representatives elections in Michigan: District 11

 The 11th district is located northwest of Detroit.
-The incumbent is Republican Dave Trott, who has represented the district since 2015.
+The incumbent was Republican Dave Trott, who had represented the district since 2015.
 He was elected in 2014, winning the general election with 55.9% of the vote.
-He is running for re-election.
-Anil Kumar is his Democratic opponent, and Jonathan Osment is his Libertarian opponent.
+He ran for re-election.
+Anil Kumar was his Democratic opponent, and Jonathan Osment was his Libertarian opponent.
 Kerry Bentivolio, who represented the 11th District from 2013 to 2015 and lost to Trott in the 2014 Republican primary, announced on July 21, 2016, that he planned to seek the seat as an independent after losing to Osment in the Libertarian convention.